kaizen-R/TrainerStuff1/README.md

 HOWEVER:

-* I do use, naturally nowadays, many libraries (which I expect all to be free for use under the same licensing scheme here summarized).
+* I do use, naturally nowadays, many libraries (which I expect all to be free for use under similar licensing scheme here summarized).
 E.g. H. Wickam's TidyR...
 I will not comment on the reference of each library I import, as they are usually included through packages, for which anyone can check the documentation.
 Let me however acknowledge that none of the exercises proposed here would be possible without such libraries.
 * I do read books, and I use them as inspiration, not however with direct intent of copying anything.
 IF I copy code from a book without adaptation, I will do my best to clearly and diligently point, usually through comments in the code, to the original source (book/author/URL...).
 * If I use sample data for an exercise, I will do my best to ensure I only ever use publicly available sample data, and reference the source, or create my own sample data for the goals of the exercises.